zephir74/Secured-chat/README.md

 ## Description

-This is a chat made in C and secured with openssl.
-You have various commands available, such as:
+This is a CLI chat secured with openssl.
+There are various commands available, such as:

 - /help : display the help menu